Research Process: Applying for external funding

-- Finding funding sources: Research Professional (funding search engine), Funder websites, colleagues, speak to Research and Innovation Manager (R&IM) within Research and Innovation Office (RIO)
+- Finding funding sources: Research Professional (funding search engine), funder websites, colleagues, speak to your Research and Innovation Manager (R&IM) within the Research and Innovation Office (RIO)

 - Training and information sessions on applying for funding, writing funding applications, specific funder sessions, research management etc. RIO run and organised training and

-online information: Research development, External research funding, Business Engagement Manager, Worktribe research management, Research data management, research integrity, public engagement
+online information: researcher development, external research funding, business engagement manager, Worktribe research management, research data management, research integrity, public engagement

 2. Proposal development

 - If you're unsure on how to start please contact your School Research and Innovation Officer (SRIO) or

 Research and Innovation Manager (within RIO for research projects), or Business Engagement Manager (within RIO for commercial projects).